 Johnson is a photographer mesmerized with environs undone by the caprices of fate.
 These settings appear as terrible fairy tales come to life, yet pieces of people’s ordinary lives still seep out.
 These clues tell us that once upon a time, people had elevated these places or objects.
 Sometimes these attempts were grand architectural dreams of men or sometimes they were delicate adornments of women, but the once enchanted walls that surrounded them have now disintegrated into beautiful disasters.

-Doug is drawn to the moment that best tells a story and seizing that mysterious instant in a photograph.
-His work ranges from abroad to the streets and every catchlight in between.
+Doug is drawn to the moment that best tells a story and seizing upon that mysterious instant.
+His work ranges from far abroad to local streets and every catchlight in between.
 He is also the award winning owner of Fortune Fish Films, located in Evanston, where he is the producer, director, editor, and photographer.
+You can find his work at:

 Alexa creates constructed photographs that reference narrative, domestic life, self-portraiture and early cinema.